Current as of October 2016 | Download print version (in PDF)

 The source of the organization’s income for the purposes of determining exemption is irrelevant as long as the organization pursues the specific purposes “eligible” for tax exemption.
 As such, there is no specific mention of the tax treatment of income derived from economic activities in the tax laws.

-Associations and foundations that do not qualify for exemption are taxed in the “third category” (corporate tax) rate, according to the following shares of net income per applicable year:
+Associations and foundations that do not qualify for exemption are taxed in the “third category” (corporate tax) rate, which currently rates (annual fee) of net income are:

 Peru subjects the sale of most goods and services to a General Sales Tax (GST), at a current tax rate of 18%.
 There is no general exemption for NPOs in Peru.
 Legal persons that do not engage in economic activities are subject to the tax when: 1) they import covered goods, whether habitually or not; and 2) they habitually engage in operations contemplated under the purview of the GST.
 The provision of services is considered “habitual” when the services resemble those provided commercially; for example, an association’s provision of consulting services or technical assistance as a means of ensuring its self-sustainability.
 The following activities are not subject to the GST: